5 Towns to Visit ON the GOR in Australia

 With a population of only 50, Kennett River is a quiet and laid-back town between Lorne and Apollo Bay.

-Flanked by Otway National Park this town is probably best known for the place to see koalas in the wild along the Grey River Road in the middle of town, just look for the crowds of people and follow their gazes up for quick koala spotting.
+Flanked by the Great Otway National Park this town is probably best known for the place to see koalas in the wild along the Grey River Road in the middle of town, just look for the crowds of people and follow their gazes up for quick koala spotting.

 It can be very popular here with many tourist buses lined up.
 But it’s a lot safer, and easier, to view the koalas here compared to driving Otway Lighthouse Road.